 Under what circumstances might you decide to go against these odds?
 If you happen to be a card counter and you've kept track of all the cards that have come out of the deck thus far, and know exactly what's left in the deck, allowing you to "predict" at a higher-level of certainty to go against the odds and conventional wisdom of the hand.

 Firstly, if you don't have reliable data , i.e. you don't really have a good handle on exactly what cards have gone before, or are still remaining in the deck, you can't be sure any decision you make will yield your preferred outcome.

 Second, you can collect as much data as you want, such as the history of the dealer, the skill of your fellow players, the way the table has been paying out tonight, and even extrapolate that across all the tables in the casino, but that doesn't offer the relevant insight at this specific moment in time, which is what you need if your objective is to beat the dealer.

-Finally, why does the Casino offer Blackjack as a game, if it's common knowledge that if you play according to the odds, you stand a chance of winning?
-Well, apart from the fact that it still retains the edge because the dealer gets to go last, and there are other esoteric rules that tilt the odds back in the house's favor, they know that most people don't have the knowledge, or the recommended action to take based on the situation.
+Finally, why does the Casino offer Blackjack as a game, if it's possible that if you play according to the odds and execute basic strategy correctly, you stand a chance of winning?
+Well, apart from the fact that it still retains an edge because the dealer gets to go last, and there are other esoteric rules that tilt the odds back in the house's favor, they know that most people don't have the knowledge, or the recommended action to take based on the situation.

 Just like playing blackjack without reliable data, your business decisions are a gamble, regardless of the analytics and visualization tools you've invested in.
 Most applications and data warehouses end up operating on inaccurate data.
 BI and analytic tools still require you to sift through mounds of irrelevant data to find what you need.
 And process-driven apps like CRM, don't encapsulate the best practices or offer recommended actions of what to do given even the most common scenarios.